 Lieutenant Governor Mandela Barnes

 Mandela Barnes serves as Wisconsin’s 45th Lieutenant Governor.
-He was elected on November 8, 2018 and sworn into office on January 7, 2019.
+He was elected on November 8, 2018.
 He is the first African-American to serve as a Lieutenant Governor in Wisconsin, and the second African-American to ever hold statewide office.

-In 2012, at the age of 25, Mandela was elected to the Wisconsin State Assembly, where he served two terms.
+In 2012, at the age of 25, Lt.
+Gov. Barnes was elected to the Wisconsin State Assembly, where he served two terms.
 His tenure in the State Assembly included serving as Chair of the Legislature’s Black and Latino Caucus and becoming a recognized leader on progressive economic policies and gun violence prevention legislation.

 Within his current role, Lt.
 Gov. Barnes uses a platform of sustainability and equity to fight for solutions that invest in opportunities and fairness for every child, person, and family in Wisconsin, regardless of ZIP code.